KvGeijer/Advent-of-Variety/README.md

 # Advent of Change

 Here I try to solve all programming puzzles from the 2017 advent of code.
 The big catch is that I will use a different language each day.
-I should also try to seek out new languages and not use too many I already use a lot.
+I should also try to seek out new languages and not use ones I already feel I know.

 ## Ideas for languages: